-The plan of Darłowo’s defensive walls was close to a quadrangle with some disturbance in the area of the castle.
-The total length of the defensive walls was about 1500 meters, and the town’s area within fortifications was 14 ha.
-They had a covered, wooden porch for guards and arrowslits.
-The walls were reinforced with regular, rectangular towers and three gatehouses.
-In north-east part of the city was the Stone Gate leading towards Słupsk, in the western part the New Gate, and in the southern Wieprzańska Gate leading towards Sławno.
-The wicket Castle Gate ran to the castle on the mill island.
+The walls had a covered wooden porch for guards and loop holes, which could have been the result of the late medieval modernization of fortifications.
+They were reinforced with regularly spaced rectangular half towers and three gate towers.
+In the north-eastern part of the town there was a Stone Gate leading towards Słupsk, in the western part the New Gate, and in the south, the Wieprz Gate leading towards Sławno.
+The wicket gate led to the castle on the Mill Island.

 Lukas E., Średniowieczne mury miejskie na Pomorzu Zachodnim, Poznań 1975.